10 Tax Deductions for Home Health Care Workers

 Another crucial rule to wrap your head around is the 7.5% Adjusted Gross Income (AGI) threshold for medical expenses.
 This rule means you can only deduct the amount of your eligible individual income tax return.

-Special Tax Notes for Family Caregivers
+Special Tax Rules for Family Caregivers

 If you’re a family member providing care, or if you’re the one paying for care for a relative, there are some specific tax considerations you should be aware of.
 Often, caregivers can access tax credits, which are great because they directly reduce the amount of tax you owe, and deductions, which lower your overall taxable income.
 According to A Place for Mom, “Caregivers can reduce their tax bill using credits (which directly lower the tax owed) and deductions (which lower taxable income).”
 A very important point here is that, “To claim most credits and deductions, the elderly relative must be claimed as a dependent on the caregiver’s tax return.”
 This means you’ll need to ensure your loved one meets the specific IRS criteria to be claimed as a dependent.
 Understanding these nuances can significantly impact your tax situation, so it’s definitely worth exploring if you find yourself in this caregiving role.